 Historically, the LTA capped the amount of tax-relieved pension savings an individual could accumulate over their lifetime without incurring additional taxes.

-Starting 6th April 2024, this cap will be replaced by two new allowances:
+Starting from 6 April 2024, this cap was replaced by two new allowances:

-The LSDBA will apply to the payments that use up the lump sum allowance as well as the tax-free element of serious ill health lump sums and certain non-taxable lump sum death benefits.
+The LSDBA applies to the payments that use up the lump sum allowance as well as the tax-free element of serious ill health lump sums and certain non-taxable lump sum death benefits.

-Under the new regime, any lump sum paid within two years of a member’s death will be tax-free up to the LSDBA limit of £1,073,100 (The LSDBA may be more than this if an individual holds a valid lifetime allowance protection).
+Under the regime, any lump sum paid within two years of a member’s death are tax-free up to the LSDBA limit of £1,073,100 (The LSDBA may be more than this if an individual holds a valid lifetime allowance protection).
 The £1,073,100 is reduced by any amount withdrawn under the LSA.

-For individuals who die after age 75, the treatment of death benefits remains largely unchanged.
-Beneficiaries will continue to be taxed at their marginal income tax rates, whether they receive the benefits as a lump sum, through drawdown, or as an annuity.
+For individuals who die after age 75, the treatment of death benefits is largely unchanged.
+Beneficiaries will continue to be taxed at their marginal Income Tax rates, whether they receive the benefits as a lump sum, through drawdown, or as an annuity.

 Alternatively, if pension funds are passed into a beneficiary drawdown pot upon the members death, pre or post age 75, then different rules apply: